aadityasingh13/Maven-Market-Analysis/README.md

 ## 📂 Repository Contents
 - `maven market analysis.pbix` → Power BI file containing the full interactive dashboard.
 - `/screenshots/` → Key views of the dashboard (static images for quick preview).
+- `screen recording` → Quick video showing the dashboard in action

 ## 🚀 How to Use
 1. Download the `.pbix` file.